Colorado Springs Neighborhoods

 Fountain Colorado is located in the south-eastern part of El Paso County and was named after Fountain Creek.
 Fountain is conveniently located close to the Colorado Springs Airport and Ft.
 Carson and Peterson military bases.
+Looking at the Colorado Springs Map, it is the most southern neighborhood in the Pikes Peak region.
 Covering approximately 50 square miles, this area has an average elevation of 5800 feet which makes for temperate weather most of the year.

 Manitou Springs Colorado is located at the western edge of El Paso County at the base of highway 24 heading to Ute Pass and Woodland Park.
 This is an older community that is reminiscent of the tourism trade from years ago.
 Manitou Springs is a mere 4 miles from downtown and is adjacent to a similar area Old Colorado City.
 Manitou Springs is popular with hikers and is the home of the famous Manitou Springs Incline, a famous hiking trail ascending the old cog railway line.

-The Marksheffel area of Colorado Springs is located directly east of the Powers Corridor and west of Falcon, Co.
+The Marksheffel area of Colorado Springs is better known as Banning Lewis Ranch and is located directly east of the Powers Corridor and west of Falcon, Co.
 This area is fairly newly developed and contains a lot of newer homes with close distance to the convenience of the Powers Corridor.
 Homes here are geared towards families looking for a great value.

 Northeast Colorado Springs Neighborhood